How to determine your forklift’s lifting capacity?

-Operating a forklift requires a thorough understanding of its various features.
-Its capacity is one of the most essential details.
-How can you read and use this information effectively?
-A forklift’s capacity is determined by several factors, such as the maximum weight it can safely lift and the height at which it can do so.
-Multiple concepts are tied to a forklift’s capacity, including its rated capacity, residual capacity, and the center of gravity.
-Learn more about these essential forklift characteristics with Vallée.
+Operating a forklift requires a thorough understanding of the machine’s various characteristics.
+Its capacity is one of the most critical pieces of information.
+How can this data be deciphered and used effectively?
+The capacity of your forklift is determined by several factors, such as the maximum weight it can lift and the height at which it can do so safely.
+Several concepts are related to a forklift’s capacity, such as rated capacity, residual capacity, and the load center.
+Discover the various characteristics of your forklift with Vallée.

 What is a Forklift’s Rated Capacity?